seantcanavan/anon-eth-net/README.md

   7. `export GOBIN=/home/seantcanavan/workspace/anon-eth-net/bin`
 4. Update your sudoers file with the following:
   1. `sudo visudo`
-  2. `<your-user-name-here> ALL=(ALL) NOPASSWD:/usr/bin/netstat`
+  2. `<username> ALL=(ALL) NOPASSWD:/usr/bin/netstat`
   3. `Mine looks like: seantcanavan ALL=(ALL) NOPASSWD:/usr/bin/netstat`
-5. Create `emaillogindetails.txt` inside `<clone_root_dir>/anon-eth-net/src/github.com/seantcanavan/assets/`.
+5. Create `emaillogindetails.txt` inside the `assets` folder at `<clone_root_dir>/anon-eth-net/src/github.com/seantcanavan/assets/`.
-6. Add your gmail address to line 1 and gmail password to line 2 of `emaillogindetails.txt`.
-Make sure that insecure app access is also enabled for the gmail account.
+6. Add your gmail address to line 1 and gmail password to line 2.
+7. By default your REST commands will be encrypted over HTTPS with a test certificate and private key that are readily available from this GitHub.
+This is fine for testing but when you decide to deploy you'll need to create your own private key / public key / certificate combination to keep all your transmissions totally secure.
+  1. Ubuntu private key gen command here
+  2. Ubuntu certificate gen command here
-7. TBA
+8. TBA

 ##Windows Setup: